 Serengeti National Park lies in the most northern part of Tanzania, bordering Kenya and the Maasai Mara.
 The park covers a vast area of around 15.000 square kilometers featuring huge savanna’s, mountains, forests and many rivers.

-There’s many things that makes Serengeti National Park one of the world’s most renowned wildlife parks.
-From it’s impressive landscapes to it’s huge herds of animals.
-It’s said to that over 3.5 million animals inhabit the Area.
+There are numerous reasons why Serengeti National Park is among the world’s most renowned wildlife parks.
+From its impressive landscapes to its huge herds of animals.
+It’s said that there are more than 3.5 million animals living in the area.
 The national park is one of the few places left where you can find vast, untouched areas where animals can live freely, unaffected by human affairs.

 Thanks to the diverse ecosystem and large habitats of the Serengeti, it can support a vast amount of wildlife.
-Here herbivors roam free in great numbers, feasting off Serengeti’s nutricious landscapes.
+Here herbivores roam free in great numbers, feasting off Serengeti’s nutricious landscapes.

 Due to the abundance of prey species, predators appear in great numbers as well.
 It’s said that over 3000 lions live in this ecosystem, making it the largest population of lion’s in Africa.
 The lions aren’t the only predators either, they share the area with many more cat like creatures and other predators.
 Serengeti is home to a great number of leopards and cheetah’s as well as hyena’s, wild dogs and many other species.

-The Great Migration is the annual migration of wildebeest, along with other grazers such as zebra’s & gazelles.
-Each year they migrate from the Ndutu region of the Ngorongoro Crater in Tanzania, trough the great plains of Serengeti National Park, to the Maasai Mara in southern Kenya .
+The Great Migration is the annual migration of wildebeest, along with other grazers such as zebra’s and gazelles.
+Each year they migrate from the Ndutu region of the Ngorongoro Crater in Tanzania, through the great plains of Serengeti National Park, to the Maasai Mara in southern Kenya.

-Over two million individuals make the earth tremble as they migrate trough Tanzania’s lands in search of fresh food.
-The migration is the largest annual animal migration in the world, making it spectacular event to attent to.
+Over two million individuals make the earth tremble as they migrate through Tanzania’s lands in search of fresh food.
+The migration is the largest annual animal migration in the world, making it a spectacular event to attend.

 However, you will need at least 3 days safari to get back and forth from the northern part of the Serengeti, making it quite costly.
-So what the best time for you is, really depends on the amount of free time you have and of course your budget.
+So, the best time for you… really depends on the amount of free time you have and of course, your budget.